 for installers of solar collectors and systems.

-In 2002, the Directive 2002/91/EC of the European Parliament and of the Council on the energy performance of buildings[5], was published and the work of transposition to the Portuguese law was initiated.
-Benefiting from the work performed in the frame of the program “Solar hot water for Portugal”, the transposition of the directive introduced the obligation of use of solar thermal collectors for hot water preparation in new buildings and large renovations.
+In 2002 the Directive 2002/91/EC of the European Parliament and the Council on the energy performance of buildings[5] was published and the work of transposition to the Portuguese law was initiated.
+Benefiting from the work performed in the frame of the program “Solar hot water for Portugal” the transposition of the directive introduced the obligation to use of solar thermal collectors for hot water preparation in new buildings and large renovations.
 This obligation was accompanied by the following criteria: only solar thermal systems with certified collectors, installed by certified installers and having six years guarantee, could be accepted in the framework of this obligation.

-These policies were important for the growing of the solar thermal market.
+These policies were important for growing the solar thermal market.
 Some fiscal incentives were also a good support to the growth of the market.
-Fiscal incentives were directed to families with deduction in the individual income tax but also to corporate income tax (during a few years a very beneficial condition was possible: amortization of investment in renewable energies could be done in four years).
+Fiscal incentives were directed to families with deduction in the individual income tax but also to corporate income tax (during a few years, a very beneficial condition was possible: amortization of investment in renewable energies could be done in four years).

 The national energy and climate plans (NECPs) were introduced by the Regulation on the governance of the energy union and climate action (EU)2018/1999 [8], agreed as part of the Clean energy for all Europeans package [9], which was adopted in 2019.